sihorton/appjs-appPackager/README.md

 Use with AppJS
 ==============

+To see an example of how to use the application packages see this related project: https://github.com/sihorton/appjs-platform/

-To use with AppJS save [packagedApp.js](https://raw.github.com/sihorton/appjs-appPackager/master/packagedApp.js) to your data directory and then replace the following line in app.js:
+To use with vanilla AppJS save [packagedApp.js](https://raw.github.com/sihorton/appjs-appPackager/master/packagedApp.js) to your data directory and then replace the following line in app.js:

     app.serveFilesFrom(__dirname + '/content');